 All students must confirm their intention to enroll by making a reservation deposit.
 The reservation deposit is applied to the fall semester charges for the upcoming year and is nonrefundable after May 1 for new students.
 Students admitted after May 1 must make a deposit within 10 days after admission.
 For returning students, the reservation deposit is due early in the spring semester (due dates to be announced each year) and is nonrefundable.
 Returning students who fail to make the deposit on time must pay a penalty and may not complete preliminary registration, select classes or reserve a room until the deposit and the penalty have been paid.

-In order to better ensure that all students have an opportunity to take May Term courses, students will have two May Terms included in their tuition.
+In order to better ensure that all students have an opportunity to take May Term courses, two May Terms sessions are included in each student's tuition during their time at BC.
 Students may enroll in additional May terms for an additional tuition fee, plus a residential fee if applicable.

 There may be additional charges to students enrolled in May Term courses involving travel, off-campus housing or other expenses.
 See bridgewater.edu/may-term-faqs for more information.